shawncatz/awssh/README.md

     $ gem install awssh

-Add this line to your application's Gemfile:
+or, add this line to your application's Gemfile:

     gem 'awssh'